AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/linux.md

 sidebar_position: 6
 ---

-To connect a Linux device to AdGuard DNS, first add it to Dashboard:
+To connect a Linux device to AdGuard DNS, first add it to *Dashboard*:

 1. smth
 1. smth